Healthier Black Elders Center (HBEC)

 What is HBEC?

-HBEC is a diverse group of educators, community members, national advisors, and researchers who work to improve the health of older adults living in the Metropolitan Detroit area.
-It is located near WSU's main campus at 87 E. Ferry in the Institute of Gerontology.
+HBEC is a diverse group of educators, community members, national advisors, and researchers who work to improve the health of older adults living in metro Detroit area.
+It is located at the Institute of Gerontology at Wayne State University.

 The Primary Goal

-The Center's staff is working to reduce differences in the health status of elderly minorities by focusing research on health promotion, disease and disability prevention activities, thereby allowing African American seniors and their families to have better health now and in the future.
+The Center's staff is working to reduce differences in the health status of elderly minorities by focusing research on health promotion, disease and disability prevention activities, thereby allowing older African Americans and their families to have better health now and in the future.

-The Center's goal will be accomplished through the collection of data that will be used to effectively resolve problems associated with the health of African Americans.
-Partnerships are being created with community-based organizations and individuals.
+This will be accomplished through the collection of research data used to understand and resolve problems associated with the health of African Americans.
+Partnerships have been created with community-based organizations and individuals.
 These partnerships involve:

 Removing barriers to African Americans' participation in research.